Indhupamula/Resume-Screener-with-ATS-Score/README.md

 # Resume-Screener-with-ATS-Score
-An AI-powered resume and job description matcher with ATS score generation.
+An AI-powered resume screener and job description matcher with ATS score generation.